Knightsbridge: Economy

 Knightsbridge is home to many expensive shops, including the department stores Harrods and Harvey Nichols, and flagship stores of many British and international fashion houses, including those of London-based shoe designers Jimmy Choo and Manolo Blahnik, and two Prada stores.
 The district also has banks that cater to wealthy individuals.
 Some of London's most renowned restaurants are here, as well as many exclusive hair and beauty salons, antiques and antiquities dealers, and chic bars and clubs.
-Bonhams auction house is located in Knightsbridge.
+One of Bonhams auction houses is located in Knightsbridge.

 Property

 The district and the road itself, which is the only definitive place within it, is small, which assists its cachet: more than half of the zone closest to its tube station (and nearer to no others) is Knightsbridge Underground station.
 Knightsbridge had in its park side, east and west gold-coloured blocks of exceptional wealth in philanthropist Charles Booth's late Victorian Poverty Map, formerly excluding Brompton Road to the west but extending well into Piccadilly, St James's to the east.
 Knightsbridge is home to many of the world's richest people and has some of the highest property prices in the world.
-In 2014 a terrace of 427m2 sold for £15,950,000, a home in Montpelier Square.
+In 2014 a terrace of 427 m2 sold for £15,950,000, a home in Montpelier Square.
 The average asking price for all the properties in slightly wider SW7 was £4,348,911 (as at Autumn 2014).
 On-street parking spaces have sold for as much as £300,000 for a 94-year lease.
 Fourteen of Britain's two hundred most expensive streets are in the neighbourhood, as defined by The Times.